provenance-io/provenance/x/metadata/spec/06_params.md

-# Parameters
+# Metadata Parameters

-TODO: Rewrite this file for metadata
+TODO: Rewrite this file for metadata then add it to the main README contents.

 The name module contains the following parameters: